 Understanding why you faltered gives you the chance to prepare better for the future.
 If your goal was to cut out sweets, maybe the temptation is stronger when you’re stressed.
 Or, if you gave up social media, perhaps you found yourself scrolling when you were bored or anxious.

 By understanding the root cause of your setback, you can develop better coping strategies and set yourself up for success moving forward.
-For example, if you find yourself turning to sweets when stressed, try to replace them with a healthy alternative or a new coping mechanism, like taking a walk, reading, or journaling.
+For example, if you find yourself turning to sweets when stressed, try replacing them with a healthy alternative or a new coping mechanism, such as taking a walk, reading, or journaling.

-The key is to identify the patterns that led to your failure so that you can address them in a positive way.
+The key is to identify the patterns that led to your failure so you can address them constructively.

 4. Take Small, Manageable Steps Toward Your Goal